whotookzakum/UnrealExporter/README.md

 If you wish to build the project yourself clone the repo and follow the steps below.
 1. Download .NET SDK 8.0
 2. Configure `config.json`
-3. Run `dotnet run` to test, or `dotnet publish -c Release --self-contained true -p:PublishSingleFile=true -p:DebugType=None -p:DebugSymbols=false` to publish to a binary.
+3. Run `dotnet run` to test, or `dotnet publish -c Release --self-contained true -p:PublishSingleFile=true -p:DebugType=None -p:DebugSymbols=false` to publish to a binary (don't forget to paste config.json into the folder).